imjulthej/DSX-Game-Helper-Extended/README.md

 1. Download the latest release of the program from the [Releases](https://github.com/raritytiks/dsx-game-helper/releases) page.
 2. Extract the downloaded ZIP file to a directory of your choice.
----

-**DISCLAIMER:** I built the original release off of being able to use it with V1 of DSX as that is what I personally use (hence the path option and path scanning in the settings window).